Our Programs

 Looking at our thematic health areas across the regions, performance varies.
 For example, for child health, the majority (71%) of woredas have high and medium performance, while nearly half (49%) of woredas performance was poor for both immunization and maternal health.
 The majority of woredas in Afar, Borena, and South Omo performed poorly on immunization and 90% of woredas in Afar performed poorly on maternal health.

 Our analysis demonstrated the need to understand the challenges by individual woreda, facility, and thematic area and frame different technical assistance package according to performance level.
-Based on the challenges USAID has identified and our additional analysis, we will build on existing policies, investments, and platforms to deliver a range of tailored, high-quality RMNCAH-N interventions that are informed by high-impact practices at the individual, family, community, system, and policy levels.
+Based on the challenges USAID identified and our additional analysis, we worked to build on existing policies, investments, and platforms to deliver a range of tailored, high-quality RMNCAH-N interventions that were informed by high-impact practices at the individual, family, community, system, and policy levels.

-This program tailors our intervention packages to the specific health area needs of each of the 35 selected woredas.
-We will focus on six implementation strategies:
+This program tailored our intervention packages to the specific health area needs of each of the 35 selected woredas.
+We focused on six implementation strategies: